-To assist with your risk assessment of the exposure and information regarding scheduling/dosage of the rabies prophylaxis the MOHLTC has developed a guidance document.
-It can be found here
+To assist with your risk assessment of the exposure and information regarding scheduling/dosage of the rabies prophylaxis the PHO has developed a guidance document.

 There is minimal surveillance data specific to the Northwestern Ontario Region.
 If any suspect wildlife is found, the Northwestern Health Unit sends the specimen for testing.
 Since 2014, we have submitted 5 animals for testing.
 All animals tested negative for Rabies.
 The NWHU does not do any active surveillance.

 To assist with your risk assessment, below are links to surveillance data that is currently being collected: